100+ video editing terms you need to know

 Plate refers to a layer within a video file.
 In video editing, plates can be layered on top of each other to create the final cut.

-Post-production refers to all stages of production after the video footage is recorded.
-This includes editing, music, and special effects.
+Post-production is one of the video editing terms you’re bound to hear frequently.
+It refers to all stages of production after the video footage is recorded, including editing, music, and special effects.

 Proxy